Construction of scrambled polynomial lattice rules over $\mathbb{F}_2$ with small mean square weighted $\mathcal{L}_2$ discrepancy: Introduction

 Our aim here is to find a vector $\bsq$ with $p$ fixed, which yields a small mean square weighted $\cL_2$ discrepancy.
 Restricting each $q_j\in \FF_2[x]$ such that $q_j\ne 0$ and $\deg(q_j)<m$, the number of candidates for $\bsq$ is $(2^{m}-1)^s$, which is quite large.
 The component-by-component (CBC) construction can significantly reduce the computational burden by searching over all the candidates of $q_{j+1}$ while leaving the existing components ($q_1,\ldots, q_j$) unchanged.
 The CBC construction was first invented for lattice rules by Korobov \cite{Kor59} and re-discovered more recently by Sloan and Reztsov \cite{SR02}.
 It also has been applied to polynomial lattice rules.
 Without requiring exhaustive search, the CBC construction usually finds a good vector $\bsq$ as discussed in many previous studies, see for example \cite{BD11,DKPS05,DLP05,KP07,KP11}.
 Hence, we employ the CBC construction to find a vector $\bsq$ which gives a small mean square weighted $\cL_2$ discrepancy.

 We end this section with a brief outline of this paper.
 In the next section, we introduce Walsh functions and their useful properties.
 They play a central role in the analysis of the mean square weighted $\cL_2$ discrepancy.
 In Section \ref{disc}, we study the mean square weighted $\cL_2$ discrepancy of scrambled polynomial lattice rules.
-Next, in Section \ref{cbc}, we construct polynomial lattice rules which have small mean square weighted $\cL_2$ discrepancy.
+Next, in Section \ref{cbc}, we construct polynomial lattice rules whose scrambled point sets have small mean square weighted $\cL_2$ discrepancy.
 We consider two cases for weights here: general weights and product weights.
 Our construction algorithm is extensible in $s$ for product weights, while it is not for general weights.
-Finding adequate construction algorithm extensible in $s$ for general weights is open for further research.
-We prove an upper bound on the root of this discrepancy which converges at a rate of $N^{-1+\delta}$ for all $\delta>0$, where $N=2^m$ denotes the number of points.
+Finding an adequate construction algorithm extensible in $s$ for general weights is open for further research.
+We prove an upper bound on the root mean square discrepancy which converges at a rate of $N^{-1+\delta}$ for all $\delta>0$, where $N=2^m$ denotes the number of points.
 As Roth \cite{Rot54} proved that the lower bound on the classical $\cL_2$ discrepancy of $N$ points is given by

 where $c_s$ is a constant dependent only on $s$, our upper bound is almost best possible in the sense that a rate of $N^{-1}$ cannot be achieved.
 We further discuss strong tractability of our construction algorithm.
-Finally, in Section \ref{numer}, we show the performance of our constructed polynomial lattice rules and compare with that of the well-known Sobol' sequences.
+Finally, in Section \ref{numer}, we show the performance of our constructed polynomial lattice point sets and compare with that of the well-known Sobol' sequences.